-For those wanting an incomparable high-energy nightlife experience, STORY is it.
+If you’re looking for an incomparable high-energy nightlife experience, STORY is it.
 The 27,000-square-foot venue brings bigger and bolder to a new zenith.
 MMG, the company behind LIV nightclub, gave birth to STORY.
 There are more than 60 VIP and exclusive tables with five full-service bars.
-STORY's stylish design and sophisticated ambiance are complementary to a premium bottle service experience.
+The venue’s stylish design and sophisticated ambiance are complementary to a premium bottle service experience.

 Developed by the legendary Ian Schrager of Studio 54, Basement is a NYC nightlife spinoff in Miami.
 Come to dance, come to bowl or come to skate on their mini ice rink.
-Come dressed up or dressed down, keep it classy or behave badly.
-Just remember: The greatest crime is to be boring.
+Come dressed up or dressed down, keep it classy or be a little flirty.
+Just remember: the greatest crime is to be boring.

 There’s always something to see or do in Miami.
 Locals and visitors alike enjoy these five venues:

-Now in its 20th year, the SBWFF is a four-day event at which showgoers have the opportunity to sample the offerings of world-renowned producers of wines and spirits and taste testing the fare of top renowned chefs.
+Now in its 20th year, the SBWFF is a four-day event where you will have the opportunity to sample the offerings of world-renowned producers of wines and spirits and taste test the fare of top renowned chefs.
 As the show’s slogan says: Eat, Drink, Educate.

 The Formula 1 Miami Grand Prix is one of the city’s sporting legacies.
 An additional circuit has been designed with spectacular racing in mind for the 2022 season.
-For those who love the thrill of watching cars whizzing by at average speeds of 138/mph, the Grand Prix is a must.
+When you love the thrill of watching cars whizzing by at average speeds of 138/mph, the Grand Prix is a must.

 Living life lavishly is what the Miami Yacht Show is all about.
-This week-long event showcases some of the most spectacular yachts and superyachts globally, located at the modern and upscale Island Gardens Deep Harbour.
+This week-long event at the modern and upscale Island Gardens Deep Harbour, showcases some of the most spectacular yachts and superyachts in the world.

-The Miami venue of the Art Basel international art fair attracts thousands of art enthusiasts each year.
+The Miami venue of the Art Basel International Art Fair attracts thousands of art enthusiasts each year.
 People attend to purchase fine art and learn about the diverse aspects of collecting and exhibiting.
-Many leading and emerging artists and galleries participate in this dynamic event each year.
+Many leading and emerging artists and galleries participate in this dynamic annual event.

 Every March, hundreds of thousands of people descend on the city as it transforms into a paradise for dance music.
-Miami Music Week is known as one of the world's most recognized electronic dance music events.
-Ultra Music Festival at Bayfront Park wraps up the week with its three-day electronic dance music experience centrally located from many of our luxury villas!
+Miami Music Week is known as one of the world's most recognized electronic dance music (EDM) events.
+The festival at Bayfront Park, centrally located from many of our luxury villas, wraps up the week with its three-day EDM experience.

 There is so much to see and do in Miami.
 Here are three activities that sound particularly photo-worthy:

 For the ultimate rush of adrenalin, adventurous luxury travelers might want to get behind the wheel of a dream sports car to feel the hum of a finely-tuned 600 horsepower Italian engine.
-Choose driving experiences on cars including a Ferrari 488 GTB, an Audi R8 and a Lamborghini Huracan Performante.
+Choose driving experiences in cars such as a Ferrari 488 GTB, an Audi R8 and a Lamborghini Huracan Performante.
 Each driving package includes 15-minute expert classroom training, two demonstration laps, insurance and safety gear.

-Visitors can hop aboard one of Aqua-Jet’s flyboards or strap on the jetpack and use the power of water to propel them 30 feet above the water.
-All that’s needed is about 15 minutes of flight training before adventurers can hit the waves for hours at full throttle.
+You can hop aboard one of Aqua-Jet’s flyboards or strap on the jetpack and use the power of water to propel you 30 feet above the water.
+All that’s needed is about 15 minutes of flight training before you can hit the waves for hours at full throttle.
 Fly directly off a private beach or set sail on a luxury yacht and explore the waters of Biscayne Bay.

 Nature enthusiasts who have ever wondered what it would be like to be up close and personal with an apex predator that has existed for millions of years can have the chance to find out.
-For a fun, educational and memorable experience, head to Miccosukee Indian Village, Everglades Alligator Farm or Everglades Safari Park to check out their unique alligator shows.
-Attendees will have the opportunity to hold a baby alligator in their bare hands.
+For a fun, educational and memorable experience, head to Miccosukee Indian Village, Everglades Alligator Farm or Everglades Safari Park to check out the unique alligator shows.
+You will have the opportunity to hold a baby alligator in your bare hands.
 Remember to take a photo!